devskope/Fast-Food-Fast-Back/readme.md

 - [Eslint](https://github.com/eslint/eslint) - A fully pluggable tool for identifying and reporting on patterns in JavaScript
 - [Mocha](https://github.com/mochajs/mocha) - Simple, flexible, fun javascript test framework for node.js & the browser
 - [Chai](https://github.com/chaijs/chai) - BDD / TDD assertion framework for node.js and the browser that can be paired with any testing framework
 - [Istanbul](https://github.com/istanbuljs) - Yet another JS code coverage tool that computes statement, line, function and branch coverage
+- [Showdown](https://github.com/showdownjs/showdown) - A bidirectional MD to HTML to MD converter written in Javascript